reykjavik-university/2014-T-514-VEFT/Week09/NodeJS.md

 So we have written a sokect server in node.js.
 It can handle multible sockets connections on a single threadid server, by using callback events to handle them.

-But it is still not echoing incomming data.
-Just writing it to the Terminal window.
+But it is still not echoing incomming data, so it is not an echo server.
+The only thing he does is write  it to the Terminal window.
 So we add to it `socket.write(data);` see whole code.
 ```javascript
 var net = require('net');